 A comprehensive employer guide for how to display and distribute these posters is available on their website.

 - The Federal Unemployment Tax Act (FUTA) requires any business with employees to pay a payroll tax.

 - Employment Eligibility Verification (Form I-9) allows business owners to verify the identity and employment clearance of every person they hire.

-- Meeting Occupational Health and Safety Administration (OHSA) standards enforces workplace safety and is necessary for any business (and highly relevant in an industry as physical as woodworking).
+- Meeting Occupational Health and Safety Administration (OSHA) standards enforce workplace safety and are necessary for any business (and highly relevant in an industry as physical as woodworking).

 - Worker’s Compensation Insurance is a must in woodworking, as it helps businesses avoid the cost of an employee’s medical bills and lost wages following a workplace injury.

 Implementing the Business Systems for A Woodworking Business

 Before opening a woodworking business, you’ll need business systems in place to:

 - Manage human resources.

 - Marketing Systems